nik-dange/nik-dange.github.io/docs/index.md

     - I just got into this pretty recently but it's a super unique sport to learn about

+### **Current Favorite TV Shows**
+In no particular order since it's too hard to rank them:
+- Friends
+- Agents of Shield
+- Game of Thrones

+> My favorite character is probably Daisy Johnson from Agents of Shield - hoping she makes an appearance in the MCU!

 I'm also pretty into exploring beaches in San Diego!
 Here are a few pictures of my favorite beaches: